NatashaBaudelaire/fundamentals-of-python/readme.md

 # Programming Fundamentals in Python

-This repository consolidates comprehensive knowledge on programming fundamentals, developed through instructor-led classroom activities, independent homework assignments, and self-directed study.
-It serves as a structured resource for understanding core concepts and practical applications essential for foundational programming proficiency.
+This repository serves as a comprehensive repository of knowledge on programming fundamentals, developed through a combination of instructor-led classroom activities, independent homework assignments, and self-directed study.
+It serves as a structured resource for understanding core concepts and practical applications, which are essential for foundational programming proficiency.

 ---